ajtribick/celestia-gaia-stardb/README.md

 ## Prerequisites

 -  Internet connection for downloading the data
--  Python 3.7 or higher (preferably 64-bit, as the memory usage can be quite high)
+-  Python 3.11 or higher (preferably 64-bit, as the memory usage can be quite high) with pipenv
--  Rust 1.56 or later
+-  Rust 1.71 or later
 -  celestia.Sci/Celestia

 ## Folder contents